Quantum inputs in the prepare-and-measure scenario and stochastic teleportation: Scenario and elementary results

 For a given entangled state $\rho$, this expression can be optimised via an alternating convex search algorithm that iterates between an SDP evaluated over $\{M^c\}_c$ and an SDP evaluated over $\{\eta_{c,y}\}_{c,y}$.
 This iteration can be continued until convergence.
 The first sub-routine becomes

 The second sub-routine becomes

 In scenarios when one also permits the entangled state to be arbitrary, one can add a third sub-routine (also SDP) in which one optimises $F_\text{avg}$ over $\rho_{AB}$ in a selected a Hilbert space.
+Moreover, if both $\Theta_y(\psi)$ and $\tau_{\psi,y}$ are mixed, the fidelity can be computed by first purifying $\Theta_y(\psi)$ using Uhlmann's theorem \cite{SkrzypczykBook}.

 Furthermore, in order to estimate the worst-case fidelity, $F_{\text{worst}}$, we follow the same approach but change the objective function.
 We introduce a scalar variable $t$ and impose the semidefinite constraint that $ t \leq F(\tau_{y,\psi}, \Theta_y(\psi))$ for all $y,\psi$.
 By maximising $t$ in the SDPs, we obtain lower bounds on $F_{\text{worst}}$.